jerryjappinen/bellevue-docs/ui/assets.md

 ## Using SVGs

-This project template comes with tooling that optimizes compiles SVGs automatically.
+This project template comes with tooling that compiles SVGs automatically.
 It's most convenient and robust to render SVG with a dedicated component so you don't need to worry about the details when using SVG assets in your views.

 **Example:** [`<vector :src="my-asset" />`](https://github.com/Eiskis/bellevue/blob/master/src/components/snippets/Vector.vue)